 Smart App Connectivity

 Some air fryers connect to your phone via Wi-Fi.
-You can start cooking remotely, monitor progress, and access recipes.
-In practice, you still have to put the food in manually, and most people just press start and set a timer.
-The app adds cost without meaningful convenience.
+You can monitor progress and access recipes, but you still have to put the food in manually.
+At this budget, spend the money on basket quality and capacity before app features.

 Built-In Recipe Libraries

-The presets on the fryer itself (chips, chicken, fish, etc.) are genuinely useful.
-A 200-recipe book in the companion app that you will never open is marketing, not a feature.
+The presets on the fryer itself (chips, chicken, fish, etc.) can be useful.
+A 200-recipe book in the companion app is less important than capacity, cleaning and temperature control.

 Viewing Windows

 A window in the basket door lets you see the food without opening it.
 Nice in theory, but in practice the window steams up within minutes and you cannot see anything.
 You will still open the drawer to check.
-The Which? air fryer reviews note that window models often have slightly less insulation than solid-door equivalents.
+Window models can still be useful, but do not pay a big premium for one unless the rest of the appliance also fits your capacity and cleaning needs.

 Rotisserie Functions